CUMMINS INC. DEFERRED COMPENSATION PLAN

 (e) Reference to any provision of the Code, ERISA, or other law shall be deemed to include a reference to the successor of such provision.

 The Administrator shall notify an individual of his eligibility to participate in the Plan as soon as administratively feasible after it determines that the individual has satisfied the requirements (other than notification) for eligibility to participate.
 An individual shall become an Eligible Employee upon receipt of the Administrator's notice.
-An Eligible Employee shall become a Participant only after completing online enrollment or taking such other action as the Administrator may prescribe.
+An Eligible Employee shall become a Participant only after completing such forms and making such elections as the Administrator may prescribe.

 DEFERRAL AND DISTRIBUTION ELECTIONS